omar-dulaimi/prisma-class-validator-generator/README.md

 - **TypeScript 5.8** - Latest TypeScript features and optimizations
 - **Enhanced Testing** - Comprehensive test suite with Vitest and 95%+ coverage
 - **Performance Improvements** - Faster generation with optimized AST manipulation

+> **Note**: This beta version is currently in development.
+The stable v5.0.0 supports Prisma 5.x.

 ## 🎯 Generated Output